OKDuncan/Collab19/README.md

 # Collab19

 Collab19 is an international relief effort for COVid-19.
 This project tackles the challenges of transparent fund management and global coordination by leveraging DAO technology built on Ethereum.
+This repo was created for the Longhash virtual hackathon.

 ## Website and Vision
 Collab19 Deck: https://docs.google.com/presentation/d/1nvhnnw9biIn_7A53MqDEPZp_paaBqzYWF0nRgmHWAhA/edit?usp=sharing